Skip to Main Content

 Example: anorexia OR bulimia

-Venn diagram with only one section shaded to show the boolean NOT The NOT operator also narrows a search by removing all records that contain a particular word or phrase.
+Venn diagram with only one section shaded to show the boolean NOT The NOT operator narrows a search by removing all records that contain a particular word or phrase.

 Example: anorexia NOT bulimia